-Wharton was born into the old-money Jones family of New York.
-Their lavish lifestyle was said to have inspired the expression, ‘Keeping up with the Joneses.’
+Wharton came from an old-money family, the Joneses of New York.
+Their lavish lifestyle supposedly inspired the expression, ‘Keeping up with the Joneses.’

-Young Edith Jones had been in and out of many grand homes in Newport, R.I. and palaces in Europe, which sharpened her eye for interior decoration.
+Young Edith Jones frequented the grand homes in Newport, R.I. and palaces in Europe, which sharpened her eye for interior decoration.

-Though the book spawned the profession of interior design, it wasn’t for everyone.
-Decoration of Houses was aimed at people who could afford to build bookcases like Louis XVI’s at Versailles or decorate their bathrooms like the one in the Pitti Palace in Florence, Italy.
+Though the book spawned the profession of interior design, not everyone found it useful.
+Wharton aimed Decoration of Houses at people who could afford to build bookcases like Louis XVI’s at Versailles.
+Or maybe they wanted to decorate their bathrooms like the one in the Pitti Palace in Florence, Italy.
 Today it offers a peek into the lifestyles of the rich and famous in the 1890s.

-Decoration of Houses was published in 1897, the year Edith Wharton bought a mansion called Land’s End in Newport from a future governor of Rhode Island.
+Decoration of Houses hit the bookstores in 1897, the year Edith Wharton bought a mansion called Land’s End in Newport from a future governor of Rhode Island.
 She thought it incredibly ugly and completely redesigned it.

 Edith Wharton, Decorator

-Decoration of Houses rejected fussy Victorian interior design and advocated simple, balanced rooms with good antique furniture and strong architectural detail.
+Decoration of Houses rejected fussy Victorian interior design.
+It advocated simple, balanced rooms with good antique furniture and strong architectural detail.
 Edith Wharton had strong opinions about fin-de-siecle decorating.
-She complained that architects of the day treated interior design as a branch of dressmaking, filling homes with curtains, lambrequins, wobbly tables covered with velvet and festoons of lace.
+She complained that architects of the day treated interior design as a branch of dressmaking.
+They filled homes with curtains, lambrequins, wobbly tables covered with velvet and festoons of lace.

-She was anti-wallpaper, even arguing that it’s unsanitary.
-Sliding doors are an abuse in house planning.
+She also hated wallpaper, and even called it unsanitary.
+She viewed sliding doors as an abuse in house planning.
 And muslin curtains – never!
 Instead, old handmade New England blinds with wide fixed slats should be used, NOT the frail machine-made substitute!